top of page

 Sharp-eyed blind

 In the dense woods, a natural blind allows hunters to blend seamlessly with the environment, using the canopy as cover.
-This highlights the importance of understanding and balancing the decisions of the hunt, the taking of a life, the primal instinct, the sport, and the connection to the natural world, fostering up harmony and the cruelty of the environment.
+Aiming the site of his 12-guage shotgun the hunter quietly debates the rationale of the hunt – the taking of a life, and the excitement of the kill.

 _______